gjbex/Fortran-MOOC/docs/procedures.md

 caller's context.

-If you would do the same in Fortran, the value of the variable in the caller's context will be changed, Fortran has call-by-referred semantics.
+If you would do the same in Fortran, the value of the variable in the caller's context will be changed, Fortran has call-by-reference semantics.
 The following program illustrates this.

 ~~~~fortran